tombye/trexit/_posts/2017-08-23-tech-tools.markdown

 There are loads of caveats to all this:

 - Google Maps sometimes sends us on a route that's less distance but has some bad ups and downs
-- some campsites appear on Galileo but not Google Maps and vice versa
+- some campsites appear on Guru Maps but not Google Maps and vice versa
-- Google Maps drains quite a bit of battery but Galileo is fairly harmless
+- Google Maps drains quite a bit of battery but Guru Maps is fairly harmless
-- Galileo's interface takes a bit of getting used to compared to Google Maps
+- Guru Maps' interface takes a bit of getting used to compared to Google Maps

 ### Where we get our maps from